-Welcome to our two homes in Zell am See - we hope you will have a wonderful holiday here.
+- Welcome to our two self catering homes in Zell am See - we hope you will have a wonderful holiday here.

-About us:- My wife and I and our two children live in Ireland.
+- About us:- My family live in County Wicklow in Ireland.
 Having been to Zell am See a number of times in winter, we decided to stay for a 3 week summer holiday (in what is now our house).
 We fell in love with the place and bought the duplex penthouse new in 2007.
 We subsequently bought the house we had stayed in during our first visit.
 Both are unusual in that they are spacious 3 bed properties right in the centre of Zell am See.
 Both are treated as our home away from home.
 We stay in our house and apartment at different times of the year.